blueant-allan/lumen-elasticlogger/README.md

-# ElasticLogger is a custom logger plugin for Cloudstaff
+# ElasticLogger a Lumen custom logger package for Cloudstaff

-A plugin for creating custom logs for Lumen
+A plugin for creating custom logs for Lumen microframework

 ## Installation